 I understand not everyone is a fan of vegetables.
-If obtaining sulfur through diet is difficult and challenging for you for whatever reasons, you can also obtain sulfur through taking organic sulfur crystals.
+If obtaining sulfur through diet is difficult and challenging for you for whatever reasons, you can also obtain sulfur by taking organic sulfur crystals.
 There are numerous benefits associated with taking organic sulfur.
 This mineral helps to detoxify your body by oxygenating cells, alkalizing the blood, removing toxins and heavy metals, speeding up healing, and keeping your body cells running at optimal efficiency.

 I used to suffer from severe acne, rosacea, and lots of food allergies.
 It is organic sulfur that has transformed my health completely, now I no longer suffer from these health conditions.
 You can read my testimony.
 I think it is sad that we don’t hear sulfur being mentioned often, it is all but forgotten as a critical nutrient in recent decades.
 It is amazing how something as simple as sulfur can help improve one’s health dramatically.

 I personally take Gold standard Organic Sulfur Crystals on a daily basis to increase my sulfur intake.
 I have tried many other organic sulfur or MSM products with no success.
-If you decide to increase sulfur level by taking organic sulfur, I highly recommend Gold Standard Organic Sulfur Brand, I believe this product is the safest, purest and the most effective on the market.
+If you decide to increase the sulfur level by taking organic sulfur, I highly recommend Gold Standard Organic Sulfur Brand, I believe this product is the safest, purest and the most effective on the market.

 There are a lot of advertising hypes and misconceptions out there that have led to many conflicting claims about organic sulfur on the internet.
 Be sure to check out sulfur FAQ for more information.
 I believe it will help you make a more informed purchasing decision.

-Have you ever heard of epsom salt?
+Have you ever heard of Epsom salt?
 If not, you are about to!

 Epsom salt is another great option to help your body obtain sulfur.
 It is a mineral compound of magnesium and sulfate.
 It’s composed of tiny, colorless crystals that look like table salt, however, table salt is completely different from Epsom salt since it consists of sodium chloride.
 Epsom salt is also not the same as Dead Sea salts, which are minerals found only in the Dead Sea in the Middle East.

 Epsom salt offers many health benefits, it relaxes your body, relieves pain and cramping, regulates blood sugar, improves nerve and muscle function, relieves constipation, soothes sprains and bruises, keeps your feet healthy, adds volume to hair, prevents wrinkles, detoxifies your body and much more.
 Epsom Salt is not only great for health, it is also beneficial for use around the garden.
-It is ideal food for helping your flowers, fruits and vegetables grow and also help to remove unwanted insect pests in your garden.
-If you would like to learn more about epsom salt benefits, you can do a search in google.com.
+It is an ideal food for helping your flowers, fruits, and vegetables grow and also help to remove unwanted insect pests in your garden.
+If you would like to learn more about Epsom salt benefits, you can do a search in google.com.

-Despite the benefits, Epsom salt baths aren’t recommend for everyone.
+Despite the benefits, Epsom salt baths aren’t recommended for everyone.
 If you have health conditions such as heart problems, high blood pressure or diabetes and if you aren’t sure whether an Epsom salt bath is safe for you, be sure to consult your doctor first.

-How to take an epsom salt bath?
+How to take an Epsom salt bath?

 Most Epsom salt package recommends adding 2 cups of Epsom salt to warm and running bath water and soak for about 20 minutes.
 Dr Jocker recommends that the quantity of salt you use should correlate with your body weight.
 Make sure you spend about 20-40 minutes for the bath.
 The first 20 minutes helps to remove toxins and the next 20 minutes allows the body to absorb the minerals.